-If a majority of those voting on a bond question in the election vote in favor of the issuance of the bonds described in the question, those bonds may be issued as provided in this act.
-If a majority of those voting on a bond question in the election do not vote for the issuance of the bonds described in the question, those bonds shall not be issued.
+If a majority of those voting on the bond question in the election vote in favor of the issuance of the bonds, the bonds may be issued as provided in this act.
+If a majority of those voting on the bond question in the election do not vote for the issuance of the bonds, the bonds shall not be issued.

-- The results of the election shall be canvassed and declared as provided by law 2 for elections for State officers; the results of the election shall be certified by the State Board of Elections to the Secretary of State, in the manner and at the time provided by 4 the general election laws of the State. - Section 11.
+The results of the election shall be canvassed and declared as provided by law for elections for State officers; the results of the election shall be certified by the State Board of Elections to the Secretary of State, in the manner and at the time provided by the general election laws of the State.

+Section 11.
 This act is effective when it becomes law.
-5